PCH-ApS/proxmox/Promox installation (a prerequisite).md

 - Accept the EULA
 	  Click the I agree button in the lower-right corner.
 - Disk Selection
 	  Choose the target hard disk for installation.

-	Click Options and:
+	  Click Options and
 		  Set the filesystem to ZFS (RAID0).
 		  This is what I select for my Proxmox VE servers, you should select what works for you.
 	  Click OK.
 	  Click Next in the lower-right corner.
 - Location and Time Zone Settings
 -
 	Set the following: